sonic-net/SONiC/doc/pmon/sonic_thermal_control_test_plan.md

 ## Scope

 This test is targeting a running SONIC system with fully functioning configuration.
-The purpose of the test is functional testing of thermal control on SONIC system, making sure that FAN status and thermal status can shown to user and correct actions are executed once predefined thermal policy conditions match.
+The purpose of the test is functional testing of thermal control on SONIC system, making sure that FAN status and thermal status can be shown to user and correct actions are executed once predefined thermal policy conditions match.

 ## Test Structure